-Undeterred, Arianna started making her own wine with just 1 hectare of abandoned vines in the commune of Vittoria, and has progressively expanded the estate by replanting 10 hectares of the region's indigenous grapes Frappato and Nero D'Avola in guyot and selection massale.
-A few years later, she was able to start renting 50 year old Frappato and 45 year old Nero D'Avola vines, both independently bottled as single varietal cuvées.
+Undeterred, Arianna started making her own wine with just 1 hectare of abandoned vines in the commune of Vittoria.
+Over the years, she has progressively expanded the estate by replanting 10 hectares of the region's indigenous Frappato and Nero D'Avola in selection massale.
+A few years later, she was able to start renting 50 year old Frappato and 45 year old Nero D'Avola vines, both independently bottled as single varietal/vineyard cuvées.
 In 2012, an additional 7 hectares of 19 year old vines were acquired, which for the time being will be used to produce more SP-68.

 Continually pushing things forward, Arianna built herself a new cellar in 2014, a huge step up from the cramped, chaotic space she used to work in.
 Besides the obvious advantage of having more space, it has permitted Arianna to start a new regiment of concrete fermentation and aging for both SP68's, which used to to be produced in stainless steel and fiberglass.
 Some of the tanks are glass lined, some aren't.
 They are all 2mx2m, and with the way they are set up, the juice can be worked by gravity.

 This interview with Arianna Occhipinti took place in Fornovo, Italy during the Vini di Vigniaoli fair in October, 2011.

 I started making my own wine in 2004, right after I'd graduated from university.
 Everything started with my uncle (note: Giusto Occhipinti, the O of the COS wines) when I was 16; he invited me to come help him out at Vinitaly, and I thought to myself: "I can miss 4 days of school!", so I quickly agreed to come with him.